The Zakharov system in dimension $d \geqslant 4$: Introduction

 Theorem \ref{thm:small data gwp} is a consequence of Theorems \ref{thm:gwp nonendpoint}, \ref{thm:gwp endpoint} and \ref{thm:persistence}, which again apply to the first order system \eqref{eq:Zakharov 1st order} in the mild formulation, see Subsection \ref{subsec:proof-small-gwp}.
 In fact, we prove something stronger, and show that the smallness condition in Theorem \ref{thm:small data gwp} can be replaced with the weaker condition

-We remark that Theorems \ref{thm:gwp nonendpoint}, \ref{thm:gwp endpoint} (setting $g_*=0$) also imply that the smallness condition on $f$ does not depend on $(g_0,g_1)$ provided that is also sufficiently small, i.e.\ $\|(g_0, g_1)\|_{H^\frac{d-4}{2}} \ll 1$.
-For readers interested in this important and much easier case only, we provide a simplified approach and results in Section \ref{sec:simple}.
+We remark that Theorems \ref{thm:gwp nonendpoint}, \ref{thm:gwp endpoint} (setting $g_*=0$) also imply that the smallness condition on $f$ does not depend on $(g_0,g_1)$ provided that $\|(g_0, g_1)\|_{H^\frac{d-4}{2}} \ll 1$ is also sufficiently small.
+For readers primarily interested in this important and much easier case, we provide a simplified approach and results in Section \ref{sec:simple}.

 In general, $\epsilon>0$ in Theorem \ref{thm:small data gwp} must depend on the wave initial data $(g_0,g_1)$, and it is not even uniform with respect to its norm, at least when $(s,\ell)$ is on a segment of the lowest regularity ($\ell=d/2-2$ and $(d-3)/2\le s<d/2-1$): Take any non-negative $f_0\in C^\infty_0(\RR^d)\setminus\{0\}$.
 Multiplying it with a large number $a\gg 1$, we can make the NLS energy negative $E_S(af_0)<0$.
 Imposing $g_0=-|af_0|^2$ and $g_1=0$ makes the Zakharov energy the same: $E_Z(af_0,g_0,g_1)=E_S(af_0)$.
 When the energy is negative, scattering is impossible, because the global dispersion would send the negative nonlinear part to zero as $t\to\infty$.
 Finally, to make the Schr\"odinger data small, we can use the scaling-invariance of the NLS: Let $f(x)=\lambda af_0(\lambda x)$ with $\lambda\to\infty$.
 Since this is the $\dot H^{d/2-1}$-invariant scaling, all $\dot H^s$ norms with $s<d/2-1$ tend to zero as the data concentrate, including the $L^2$ norm ($s=0$).
 For the wave component, the scaling leaves $\dot H^{d/2-2}$ invariant, which is the lowest (critical) regularity.
 In other words, we can make the Schr\"odinger data as small in $H^s$ as we like for $s<d/2-1$, while keeping the wave norm in $\dot H^{d/2-2}$.